carpool-and-go/carpool-and-go.github.io/docs/index.md

 ## Development History
 Milestones are important!
 This project undergoes the developmental process practices in order to create a fully functioning meteor proof-of-concept prototype.
 This section is dedicated to keeping track of milestone goals and how we managed to achieve them.

+### M1 Milestone
+Our M1 Milestone was essentially developing the basic skeleton of the website, implementing collections we will be using in the project, and correcting the routing of the bowfolios template to match our website.
+We had a total of 13 issues for this Milestone, and the project board can be found [here.](https://github.com/carpool-and-go/carpool-and-go/projects/1)

+Issues:
+* Create Users Collection - Kenji
+* Create Locations Collection - Kenji
+* Create .jsx files of all Pages - Michael
+* Create general presentation for Thursday - Michael
+* Route App.jsx to the correct Pages - Robin
+* Create the general home page - Robin
+* Edit the current Navbar and Footer Components - Cory
+* Edit the Landing Page and Signin/Signup pages - Cory
+* Create the Driver's Page - Johanan
+* Create the Rider's Page - Johanan
+* Create the FastRide Feed Page - Kai
+* Create the FastRide Form Page - Kai

+### M2 Milestone
+This section is dedicated to our second milestone, which will be discussed later on.

+## Deployment
+This section will contain a link to our deployed application running through DigitalOcean once we get to that point in the project.